What is IDaaS?

 IAM is a complex subject matter, built on many standards (i.e. OpenID Connect, SAML, OAuth, WS-Federation).
 Plus, the standards and their implementations are constantly evolving.
 This represents considerable cost to the organisation trying to keep up.

-Embedding IAM capabilities into your application with SaaS IAM means your developers don’t have to reinvent the wheel doing what the IAM provider has already successfully achieved for many customers; they can just plug-in all the necessary pre-existing expertise via APIs.
+Embedding IAM capabilities into your application with cloud-based IAM means your developers don’t have to reinvent the wheel doing what the IAM provider has already successfully achieved for many customers; they can just plug-in all the necessary pre-existing expertise via APIs.
 This dramatically reduces time and money spent on in-house development, and the risk of it going wrong.

 It is this ‘expertise on demand’ that has driven SaaS growth across many industries in recent years, and identity is no exception.
-Gartner estimates that SaaS IAM will augment or replace 60% of software-delivered IAM implementations globally, up from 20% today, and will be the chosen delivery model for more than 80 per cent of new access management purchases globally by 2022 (source: Gartner Magic Quadrant for Access Management, August 2019).
+Gartner estimates that Software-as-a-Service IAM will augment or replace 60% of software-delivered IAM implementations globally, up from 20% today, and will be the chosen delivery model for more than 80 per cent of new secure access management purchases globally by 2022 (source: Gartner Magic Quadrant for Access Management, August 2019).

 If you’re wondering whether your organisation could build an IAM solution in house, or whether it would be better to buy an IDaaS solution from a provider, check out this free white paper to help you decide – Build vs. Buy: IAM.